hth313/OS4/doc/secondary.rst

 leading ``F0`` marker in this register as all nibbles are needed for the assignments.
 This works as they are stored inside the system buffer.

-As with the ordinary assignments there are bitmaps secondary assignments for fast lookup if a key is assigned.
-These are also stored in the OS4 system buffer, consuming two additional registers when the first assignment is created.
+As with the ordinary assignments there are also bitmaps for the secondary assignments for fast lookup to see if a key is assigned.
+These are also stored in the OS4 system buffer, consuming two additional registers when the first secondary assignment is created.

 Assignments are easily created using the ``ASN'`` function in the Boost module, which is OS4 aware.
 This works very similar to the